PCOS and Weight Loss (or Weight Gain)

 I hope this has been helpful to remind you that you should not try a restrictive diet to heal your hormones, especially if you have a history of disordered eating, chronic dieting and weight cycling.
 There are non-restrictive ways to improve your hormones, your health, and your relationship with food.

 I also have a transformative group program – The Love Food Again Program.
-Enrollment opens a couple of times a year.
-Apply today for the fall 2023 cohort.
-We start October 23, 2023.
+Enrollment is open now for spring 2024.
+We start February 19, 2024.
 You’ll learn to liberate yourself from diet culture while keeping your self-care and health front and center.
 I’d love to be your guide.

 Emily Van Eck, MS, RDN specializes in intuitive eating, mindfulness-based eating practices, embodiment with food and movement, and healing from years of weight-bias and disordered eating.
 She helps womxn find balance, consistency, and peace with their eating habits so they can feel confident to get outta their heads and into their bodies.
 Emily is a registered dietitian and certified intuitive eating counselor with a master’s degree in nutrition science.
 Read more about her here.